Inspirational and encouraging instruction in baroque style from a team of expert tutors. For pre-formed chamber groups on period instruments.

 Tutor website: www.canzona.org.uk

 17th and 18th century chamber music for wind, strings and continuo.
 The course finishes with an informal concert where all who wish to do so may perform something they have worked on during the course.

 What will we accomplish?
 By the end of this course you will be able to…

 Play more communicatively and expressively thanks to your growing assimilation of baroque performance practice.

 What level is the course and do I need any particular skills?

 How will the course be taught, and will any preparation be required?

 In order to benefit to the full from the tutoring, it can be useful, but is not obligatory, to have worked together in your group on at least some of the music.
 The tutors will rotate around the different groups in order to contribute a fair-share of all their different perspectives.
 On average, depending on numbers, half of every session will be coached.
 In the tutti ensemble session, all the tutors will take part, most of them playing, unless any are needed to coach groups that do not wish to join in.
 Harpsichordists who do not bring their own instruments have the opportunity to play on several different instruments provided by Benslow and the tutors.

 Will music be provided in advance of the course?

 Participants are expected to provide their own choice of music, although the tutors will also bring a selection of suitable material.
-Music for the tutti ensemble piece will be provided and, if particularly demanding, will be sent to participants prior to the course by email.

 Is there anything I need to bring?